Poojan240/IAquaticProject/client-Angular/README.md

 1>Clone the project into the local directory.

+2>At the Client-Angular directory install the package by command npm install.

 2>To run the server run npm start.

 3>After the server has been executed, upon running the client by executing ng serve --open  built on Angular